joshuaguinness/Sorting-Recursively-in-Assembly/README.md

 # Sorting-Recursively-in-Assembly
-A program to recursively sort a stack of discs written in NASM x86 assembly
+A program written in NASM x86 assembly to recursively sort a stack of discs.

+For example:

 To run: type "make" then run the executable sorthem with one command line argument, a number between and including 2 and 9.